 - Innovation: If you really want to stand out, create additional formats of your business card for different events and promotions.
 For example, you could develop business cards on seed packets for an Earth Day event, put your business card on refrigerator magnets or leave space to write a personal note on each one.

 Sometimes customers don’t have time to hear your presentation and just want to read about your company on their own time.
-A brochure allows you to not only share important information about your product or service, but it also brings your brand’s story to life by letting the customer know about your staff, your mission and your goals.
+A brochure allows you to not only share important information about your product or service, but also brings your brand’s story to life by letting the customer know about your staff, your mission, and your goals.
 Your brochure can be as long or short as you wish, but unless you have a very visual product, you’ll probably want to limit it to a trifold or four-panel size.

 Here are some tips to create a successful brochure: